bjkeller/bjkeller.github.io/_posts/2015-06-12-doubly-exponential.md

 But, there are a lot of hypotheses that we don't even need to consider.
 How many?
-Well, I generally work on the "product"-side of the Galois connection, and am always a little leery of calculations I haven't done before.
-Especially those based on duality, so let's flip perspectives.
+Well, I generally work on the "product"-side of the Galois connection, and am always a little leery of calculations I haven't done before, especially those based on duality.
+So, let's flip perspectives.
 From the product perspective, for each individual interesting hypothesis involving $$p$$ products, there can be up to $$2^{m-p}$$ that we don't even have to look at because they are implied by the first.
 This suggests that as long as $$p$$ is small for each